pola-rs/polars/docs/user-guide/misc/alternatives.md

 - Dask

-  Parallelizes existing single-threaded libraries like `NumPy` and `Pandas`.
+  Parallelizes existing single-threaded libraries like NumPy and pandas.
 As a consumer of those libraries Dask therefore has less control over low level performance and semantics.
   Those libraries are treated like a black box.
   On a single machine the parallelization effort can also be seriously stalled by pandas strings.